 Each establishment uses only traditional recipes from the Iberian Peninsula.
 And I’m telling you, eating top-quality Spanish cuisine is easily one of the top things to do in Barcelona in one day.

 You’ll find it at 24 Passeig de Gracia.

 🍷 Want the best local wines outside of El Nacional?
 Book one of Barcelona’s best wine tours from €30.00.

 Stop #4 – Placa Catalunya (30 minutes)

-At the bottom of Passeig de Gracia you’ll find Barcelona’s biggest square and a can’t miss on any one day tour.
+At the bottom of Passeig de Gracia, you’ll find Barcelona’s biggest square, and a can’t-miss destination on any one-day tour.
 It’s the city’s true centre and a border of sorts between the old city and the new.

 Stop #5 – La Rambla (1 hour)

-Just south of Placa Catalunya you’ll find the famous Rambla.
+Just south of Placa Catalunya, you’ll find the famous Las Ramblas.

-Ignore the street salesmen, fast food restaurants, and overpriced souvenir shops and soon La Boqueria Market will appear on your right hand side.
+I’d recommend ignoring the street salesmen, fast food restaurants, and overpriced souvenir shops until La Boqueria Market appears on your right-hand side.
 Sample some great Serrano ham and get yourself a fresh 1 euro fruit shake.
-You’ll need the vitamins for the rest of the walk.
+You’ll need the energy for the rest of the walk.

 Stop #6 – Fresh Air and a Drink in Barceloneta (2 hours)